 - After 1–2 minutes, have students share out and make a list of responses on the board.

-- Review each of the following strategies for multiplying by model solving equations: partial products, mental math, lattice, and traditional algorithm.
+- Review each of the following strategies for multiplying by modeling how to solve these equations: partial products, mental math, lattice, and traditional algorithm:

 - Partial products: 5 x 64 = 5 x 60 + 5 x 4 = 320.